 God’s vision, mission, goals can be unclear, but they are real.
-Doing them under His guidance is important if you are a Christian business owner.
-When you do them, the result will be a business that will bring Him glory and be the best it can be.
+That’s why doing them under His guidance is crucial if you are a Christian business owner.
+Performing His vision, mission, and goals will produce a business that brings Him glory and be its best.

 Small firms employ almost 50% of Canada’s private sector workforce.
-That’s an important employment growth area.
 Are you in or planning to join this sector?
-Probably thinking about starting a home-based business?
+Maybe you are thinking about starting a home-based business?
 If you follow Jesus, ensure you work with God’s vision, mission, goals.
-It’s vital you have a clear vision, explicit mission, firm values, a coherent strategy, and a solid value creation platform.
+It’s vital you have a clear vision, explicit mission, firm values, a coherent strategy, and a robust value creation platform.

-Most Bible translations tell us in Proverbs 29:18 that where there is no vision the people perish.
-The Bible Knowledge Commentary states that a better translation is ‘without God’s word, people abandon themselves to their own sinful ways.
-On the other hand, obeying God’s Law brings happiness.’
+Most Bible translations tell us in Proverbs 29:18 that where there is no vision, the people perish.
+The Bible Knowledge Commentary states that a better translation is “without God’s word, people abandon themselves to their sinful ways.
+On the other hand, obeying God’s Law brings happiness.”

 Avon’s vision is to be the company that best understands and satisfies the product, service and self-fulfillment needs of women—globally.